abida-02/Time-based-resolution/README.md

+# Time-based Conflict Resolution Mechanism
+For conflict mitigation, we used  time based conflcit mitigatio. mechanism.
+We implemented a time-based conflict resolution mechanism using a first-come, first-serve principle.
+RC messages are timestamped upon receipt and processed
+Chronologically.
+In the CCA, new messages are compared with existing ones based on timestamps.
+This approach ensures organized handling of control decisions, with priority given to the earliest messages in the execution queue.
+The proposed technique aims to prioritize control messages based on their arrival time.
+This approach may not be always suitable due to the differing operational timescales of various xApps.
+To tackle this one of the options is to implement a priority system that considers the criticality and urgency of xApps and their control messages, ensuring more prompt handling of time-sensitive messages.

 # ORAN SC RIC in Docker

 This repository provides a minimal version of the **O-RAN Software Community (SC) Near-Real-time RIC** (`i-release`).
 It includes configuration files that enable the building and deploying of the SC RIC as a multi-container application using a single Docker command, without Kubernetes or Helm.
 Additionally, the repository features example monitoring and control xApps, which use the  ``E2SM_KPM`` and  ``E2SM_RC`` service modules, respectively.